Tudela de Duero

 Tudela de Duero is a municipality located in the province of Valladolid, Castile and León, Spain.
 According to the 2015 census (INE), the municipality has a population of 8,683 inhabitants.
+The municipality is located 15 km (approx. 9 miles) away from the south-east of Valladolid around a meander of the Duero river, at 700 m (approx. 2300 feet) above sea level.
+It has a neighborhood known as Herrera de Duero, located 6 km (approx. 3.7 miles) away from the main municipality.